House of Commons photo

 Mr. Speaker, Kathy Barnard is one of the longest-living survivors of melanoma in North America.
 Her journey with the disease began in 2003, when she was first diagnosed with stage four melanoma.
 Cancer could not keep Kathy down.
 In 2006, while still battling melanoma, Kathy and her family started the Save Your Skin Foundation, a national not-for-profit advocacy group that is dedicated to leading the fight against skin cancer.
 They provide national education, advocacy, and awareness to elevate the patient's voice within Canada.
 They provide compassionate care and support to those affected by the disease by directing patients to reliable sources of information and helping them access the medical and financial support they need to navigate the journey.

-I thank Kathy Bernard, her husband Scotty, and family for their tireless work in raising awareness of melanoma and other forms of skin cancer.
+I thank Kathy Bernard, her husband Scotty, and her family for their tireless work in raising awareness of melanoma and other forms of skin cancer.
 Through their efforts, we are closer to realizing a Canada where skin cancer is prevented, survived, and cured.

 Business of Supply May 18th, 2017